New call for doctoral

 The Knowledge Foundation by the numbers

-In the projects that were granted funding by the Knowledge Foundation in 2024, a total of 114 companies were involved as co-financers.
+In the projects that were granted funding by the Knowledge Foundation in 2025, a total of 185 business actors were involved as co-financers.